-Sometimes, when I look at our current day to day life, I tend to forget how far we’ve come, and how exactly we got to where we are today.
+When I look at our current day to day life, I tend to forget how far we’ve come, and how exactly we got to where we are today.
 It’s almost as if I’m talking about completely different people!

-It wasn’t until we sat down to write this post that I took a step back and saw how everything worked out to get us to the place we currently are at this time.
+It wasn’t until I sat down to write this post that I took a step back and saw how everything worked out to get us to the place we currently are at this time.

 So how exactly did we end up the more minimalist types that we are now?